-As of March 20, 2024, we have a global patent portfolio that is comprised of fifteen patent families.
+As of March 4, 2025, we have a global patent portfolio that is comprised of sixteen patent families.
 More than four dozen of the patent applications have been issued as patents or will issue soon, having been allowed by the relevant patent offices, of which six are European Patents validated in several member states.
-We have an exclusive ownership of fifteen issued patents in our patent portfolio that cover methods of producing collagen in plants and three issued patents that cover methods of processing recombinant collagen.
-These issued patents are expected to expire in 2025-2028.
+We have an exclusive ownership of fourteen issued patents in our patent portfolio that cover methods of producing collagen in plants and three issued patents that cover methods of processing recombinant collagen.
+These issued patents are expected to expire in 2025-2029.
 We have a pending patent family covering specific collagen producing plants based on their genetic arrangement.
-If granted, it could provide patent protection for the collagen producing plants until 2039.
-Our patent portfolio also includes patent families that cover different uses of collagen including 3D Bioprinting, dermal fillers and soft tissue fillers which, if granted, could provide patent protection for particular formulations and uses of the rhCollagen until 2038-2041.
+A patent for this family was granted in Japan, and is expected to provide patent protection for the collagen producing plants until 2039.
+Our patent portfolio also includes patent families that cover different uses of collagen including 3D Bioprinting, dermal fillers and soft tissue fillers and/or implants which, if granted, could provide patent protection for particular formulations and uses of the rhCollagen until 2038-2042.

-In addition, our patent portfolio includes patents, some of which are jointly owned with Yissum Research Development Company of the Hebrew University of Jerusalem Ltd., or Yissum.
+In addition, our patent portfolio includes patents, some of which are jointly owned with Yissum Research Development Company of the Hebrew University of Jerusalem Ltd.